Tazinho/AlmostRandom/content/post/2026-09-23-data-dict-jumping-frogs.md

 ## Meet the data

 How far can a bullfrog jump?
 Even with the [data in hand](https://github.com/hadley/frog-jumping), there is a detail worth checking: what counts as a jump?
 The [collection notes](https://github.com/hadley/frog-jumping/blob/main/data-collection.md) explain that the competition scored the straight-line distance across three successive jumps.
 The researchers measured individual jumps from video and excluded short, continuous movements called “skitters”.
 Same event, different measurements.
-That distinction belongs with the data wherever it goes.
-An AI agent asked to analyse those jumps needs that context just as much as a human does.
+Someone analysing the distances needs to know which they are working with.
+An AI agent needs that context too.

 The context includes how the data was obtained.
 The measurements come from a live-animal competition, and the [collection notes](https://github.com/hadley/frog-jumping/blob/main/data-collection.md) describe [how participants prompt the frogs to jump](https://journals.biologists.com/jeb/article/216/21/3947/11669/Chasing-maximal-performance-a-cautionary-tale-from).
 For me, that raises animal-welfare concerns alongside the curiosity of the example.[^frog-welfare] That ethical context is worth keeping visible too.

 A data dictionary can record what each row represents, how values were measured and how tables fit together.
-[Data Dict](https://data-dict.tidyverse.org/), an open-source project initiated by [Hadley Wickham](https://github.com/hadley/data-dict.yaml) and supported by Posit, combines a format for those descriptions with a command-line tool.
-In `data-dict.yaml`, descriptions of the data and rules it should satisfy live together in one file.
-The command-line tool checks those rules against the data and turns the dictionary into readable documentation.
+[Data Dict](https://data-dict.tidyverse.org/) provides a format for writing this down alongside rules the data should satisfy.
+Both live in one file, `data-dict.yaml`.
+Its command-line tool checks the rules against the data and turns the dictionary into readable documentation.

+The open-source project was initiated by [Hadley Wickham](https://github.com/hadley/data-dict.yaml) and is supported by Posit.
 The format is [designed for teams working across R, Python and SQL](https://data-dict.tidyverse.org/who-why-when.html).

 ## Take a look

 To see how a dictionary handles several related tables, take a short detour from frogs to otters.
 The [sea-otter example](https://data-dict.tidyverse.org/examples/rendered/otters.html) is already rendered, so you can browse it without installing anything.
 One table describes the animals; another records the occasions on which measurements were collected.
-An otter caught twice can have two records, so counting those records would overcount animals.
+An otter caught twice can have two measurement records, so counting those records would overcount animals.
 The dictionary explains how the tables connect, gives weight in kilograms and flags an unexplained length measurement.
-That is the kind of detail I want close at hand: what is known, and where questions remain.

 Compare it with the [YAML source](https://data-dict.tidyverse.org/examples/otters.html), or browse the [example gallery](https://data-dict.tidyverse.org/examples/index.html).
-Being able to edit the dictionary as text and share it as a web page makes it accessible to colleagues who do not write code too.
+The dictionary can be edited and versioned as text, while the rendered page can be shared with colleagues who do not need to work with YAML.

 ## Give it a jump